Karoqnq/bite_spring2024_is/h5-spring2024!.md

 ### a) Install Hashcat.
 Test it with a sample hash.
 See Karvinen 2022: Cracking Passwords with Hashcat
 ### b) Crack this hash: 8eb8e307a6d649bc7fb51443a06a216f
+I will be following the following instructions: [https://terokarvinen.com/2022/cracking-passwords-with-hashcat/](https://terokarvinen.com/2022/cracking-passwords-with-hashcat/)

 ### c) Choose a password manager.
 (This subtask b does not require tests with a computer).
 First, create a short list of some password managers; then pick one.
 Explain:
 #### A list of some well known password managers: Dashlane, Bitwarden, Google, 1Password, Nordpass